bigdoods/ifc-tech.org/docs/tutorials/index.md

 * [String Encoding](/docs/tutorials/stringEncoding) is an tutorial to support the encoding and the decoding of any character to and from the IFC step physical file structure.

+* [IFC GUID](/docs/tutorials/ifcGuid.md) is a tutorial to encode and decode the IFC GUID specification.

 If you would like to write a tutorial, see
 [Using Page Templates](/docs/contribute/page-templates/)